Maine Energy Efficient Heating Options Compared

 - Your payback on any heating upgrade is faster because you are starting from a lower baseline

 This is the whole-home approach we take at Horizon Homes.
 We evaluate the envelope first, then right-size the heating system to the improved building.
-The result is lower equipment cost, lower operating costs, and better comfort.
+The result is a smaller (cheaper) system, reduced heating load, and better comfort year-round.

 How to Choose